The Problem with Fancy Resumes

 You place important details like your contact info, location, or current job title in "creative" spots—like the bottom or a side column—to make the page look more like a modern graphic.

-Recruiters spend only about six seconds quickly looking at a resume and follow a standard "F-shape" scan pattern.
-If they have to look around for your basic details because you put them in a stylish corner, they get confused and move to a candidate whose information is easier to find.
+Eye-tracking research shows recruiters spend an average of 6–8 seconds scanning a resume, following a predictable "F-shape" pattern from top-left.
+If they have to search for your basic details because you placed them in a stylish corner, they get confused and move to a candidate whose information is easier to find.

 Make the Top and Left Easy to Read